-If you want the kids to learn to paddle in a traditional kayak instead of a sit on top, look no more!
+If you want the kids to learn to paddle in a kayak that is easy to handle, the Best Choice Sports would be a good option.

 While you may not have heard of them, but they have a good lineup of recreational kayaks.
-Their Heron Junior is an adaptation of a popular adult kayak that’s made to help kids learn to paddle.
+Their Sports is an adaptation of a popular adult kayak that’s made to help kids learn to paddle.

 The boat is only 18 pounds overall so you’ll be able to handle it quite easily.
 I do like that the seat features ample padding to help keep long paddles comfy.

 Nothing is worse than getting sore after only a few minutes when you know the trip is going to take so much longer.
 Kids feel the same way, so a padded comfy seat is nothing to scoff at.

-Best For: Teaching kids to paddle a more traditional style boat from a reliable manufacturer and one of the best kayaks for kids available!
+Best For: Teaching kids to handle a kayak and one of the best kayaks for kids available!